The City has several initiatives to help reduce tree losses due to drought and climate change conditions.

 Alternative Watering Methods

-Forestry has begun using water bags around newly planted trees, particularly for trees in sidewalk grates.
+The City has begun using water bags around newly planted trees, particularly for trees in sidewalk grates.
 These bags are filled with water by watering crews.
 The water drains out more slowly and evenly than traditional watering methods.

 Tree Hardiness Trials